 Frequently Asked Questions About California Gun Charges

-Can I go to jail for a first-time gun charge in California?
+Q: Can I Go to Jail for a First-Time Gun Charge in California?

-Should I get a lawyer for a first-time gun charge in California?
+Q: Should I Get a Lawyer for a First-Time Gun Charge in California?

-Yes, consulting an experienced criminal defense attorney should be the first step when facing any gun charges.
+A: Yes, consulting an experienced criminal defense attorney should be your first step when facing any gun charges.
 A lawyer can help negotiate plea bargains, secure diversion programs, and protect your rights.
-Having legal guidance early on is essential to avoid harsh penalties and convictions.
+Having legal guidance from a California gun crime attorney early on is essential to avoid harsh penalties and convictions.

 Don’t Face Gun Charges Without an Experienced Lawyer in Your Corner

-The dedicated attorneys at Kolacia Law have the determination to be a powerful ally by your side.
+The dedicated attorneys at Kolacia Law can be a powerful ally by your side.
 We take the time to understand the details of your unique case, identify procedural problems, and build an airtight defense strategy.